letmaik/vscode-git-tree-compare/README.md

 `gitTreeCompare.autoRefresh` Option to turn off automatic refresh.
 This can be useful for huge repositories when diff operations take a long time.
 As a work-around, disabling auto refresh also prevents locking issues when running `git rebase` from the integrated terminal (a stand-alone terminal wouldn't cause issues as auto refresh is stopped while the VS Code window is out of focus).
 A manual refresh can be triggered via the tree menu.
 Note that automatic refreshs are not triggered by changes to files outside the workspace folder (which can happen when opening a subdirectory of the repository root as workspace folder).

+`gitTreeCompare.refreshIndex` Option to turn off refreshing of the git index each time the tree is refreshed.
+Keeping this enabled avoids superfluous diff entries for cases when only the file modification date is changed, at the cost of an extra git invocation.

 `gitTreeCompare.openChanges` Option which decides what should happen when clicking on a file in the tree - either open the changes, or the file itself.
 Default is to open the changes.
 The other action can always be accessed via the file's context menu.

 `gitTreeCompare.root` Determines what the tree root should be when the workspace folder is not the same as the repository root.
 Default is to make the workspace folder the tree root.
 Any changes outside the workspace folder are then displayed in a special `/` node.